 The IUCN considers sturgeon to be the most critically endangered group of species on the planet.
 However, they were once a common sight in the UK’s river and coastal ecosystems, remaining mostly unchanged for the past 200 million years.
 Two species are present the UK, the more widespread European sturgeon and its close cousin the Atlantic sturgeon.
 However, weirs and dams, pollution, exploitation and persecution have almost led to the extinction of the ‘Dinosaur Fish’.

-In 2020, the UK Sturgeon Alliance was formed between BLUE, the Zoological Society of London (ZSL), the Institute of Fisheries Management (IFM), the Severn Rivers Trust and Nature at Work.
+In 2020, the UK Sturgeon Alliance was formed between Blue Marine, the Zoological Society of London (ZSL), the Institute of Fisheries Management (IFM), the Severn Rivers Trust and Nature at Work.
 The Alliance is keeping records of all native sturgeon captures throughout history and hopes to one day see this incredible species return to UK waters.

 Image credits: Dorset museum and Pymoor Cambridge Community Archive Network